 As any teacher will tell you, every student is different.
 Each individual comes with a unique culture, appearance, preference, social skills, ability level, and more.
 Every year we are expected to learn all about a new group of children and deliver quality instruction.

 With a new school year approaching, teachers are beginning to mull over old material and decide what will be appropriate.
 There is no better time than now to review differentiation.
 Find out why it is important, and how to implement this strategy throughout your lessons.

 Differentiation is the process of delivering lessons to cater to different types of learners in the classroom.
 Differentiation is the face of new-age education, straying drastically from the old days.
 Gone are the days of teachers showing the same materials, the same tests, and the same experiments.

 In today’s age of research, inclusion, and universal design learning, teachers are expected to adapt to their students and build a repertoire of empirically-supported strategies to support students.
-Not to be confused with a modification, differentiation is demonstrated through teaching in different modalities and allows students to show their learning through multiple means–not altering or lessening the material.
+Not to be confused with a modification, differentiation is demonstrated through teaching in different modalities.
+It allows students to show their learning through multiple means–not altering or lessening the material.

 An example of this might be allowing students to demonstrate knowledge through project-based learning instead of a traditional sit-down test or including visual supports in text with higher-level vocabulary.